Israel Driving Guide

 If you are planning to head on to your first road trip in the country, you might want to know the rules to make your travel as smooth sailing as possible.
 The rules for driving in Israel can be utilized to better your driving experience and to lessen the driving times.
 Additionally, this information could also be used as a tip when planning to take a driving test in Israel.

 Are you prepared for your first destination stop?
 If yes, then you should definitely remember these road rules in Israel:

 It is highly recommended to respect a turn signal if you want to move to another lane.
 This will allow the drivers to know where you are heading and if you are taking a turn.
 Driving within the country’s capital can be challenging, especially during the busiest months of the year (June to August).
 Be constantly alerted to the different driving conditions and changes during your trip.
 Always use your signal lights whether you're taking a right or left turn.

 No Right Turns On Red

-Always remember never to make a right turn when the light is flashing red.
-No matter what road you are taking in Israel, always stop and do not take the right turn when you see the red lights.
+Always remember never to make a right turn when the traffic light is flashing red.
+No matter what road you are taking in Israel, always stop and do not take the right turn when you see the red light.
 This could lead you to a fine and a warning ticket.

 Wear Your Seatbelt At All Times